How to Hire a Nanny in 6 Steps

 - Watching over your child to ensure their safety

-It’s also a good idea to figure out your budget for a nanny and include that in your job description—you’ll likely receive more resumes if applicants know how much you’re paying.
-While you can find a qualified nanny for under $20 per hour, how much you need to pay will vary based on your location, how many children you have, and whether you’re looking for a part-time, full-time, or live-in nanny.
+It’s also a good idea to set a fair and competitive salary for a nanny and include that in your job description—you’ll likely receive more resumes if applicants know how much you’re paying.
+How much you need to pay will vary based on your location, how many children you have, and whether you’re looking for a part-time, full-time, or live-in nanny.

-2. Post Job Ad & Review Applicants
+Step 2: Post Job Ad & Review Applicants

 Just like hiring any other employee, hiring a nanny will require that you post a job ad to find qualified candidates.
-You may not be familiar with posting jobs and that’s OK—a recruitment platform like ZipRecruiter can walk you through every step, helping you post your job to multiple sites and sending you qualified candidates within minutes.

 For the qualified candidates, pick up the phone and call them.
 You don’t need to have a full interview—you’ll schedule that in the next step—but speak with them briefly to get a better idea of their qualifications and see if you have rapport.
 If you have a good conversation with them, move on to the next step.

-3. Schedule Interviews
+Step 3: Schedule Interviews

 When you have a good feeling about someone you’ve called, ask them to meet you for an interview.
-Don’t schedule every applicant for an interview.
-That would take too much of your time.
+Don’t schedule every applicant for an interview—that would take too much of your time.
 Narrow down your choices to the most qualified candidates, keeping your interview list to around five.

 Interviewing nanny candidates should not be as structured as a high-level job interview for a corporate position.
 You want to approach this more like a conversation where you’re getting to know each other.
 There are certainly some questions you’ll want to ask: